albcl/FootballScoreBoard/README.md

 -   ES6 destructuring
 -   Performance adding, deleting or finding properties

-Even when for this sample it won't make a massive difference, I have taken into consideration the possibility of having several games at once.
+Even when for this sample project it won't make a big difference, I have taken into consideration the possibility of having several games at once and its performance at real-time events.

+However, there are some occasions (ie: isTeamPlaying()) where it loses its Maps() performance due to having to iterate through both arrays of current teams playing and the two passed down teams to the method (`O(n²)`)

+A way of improving this could be to store currently playing teams on an object and check if the new teams are contained within it.
+However, I have looked for simplicity in this sample and discarded the idea.

-### Update Score
+### **Update Score**

-When updating the score of a match I assumpt it will come as one single element with a pair of numbers.
-Those being structured as first value for the home team, second value for the away team. ie: [0,0]
+When updating the score of a match I assume it will come as one single element with a pair of numbers.
+Those are structured as the first value for the home team, and the second value for the away team. ie: [0,0]

+---

 ## **Match**